Dignity For All

 CLF’s Written Submissions

-On October 31, 2020, CLF submitted a detailed brief to the Standing Committee on Justice and Human Rights (JUST), which is currently reviewing Bill C-7, the federal government’s proposed expansion of medical assistance in dying (MAiD).
+On October 31, 2020, CLF submitted a detailed brief to the Standing Committee on Justice and Human Rights (JUST), which is currently reviewing Bill C-7, the federal government’s expansion of MAID to those who are not dying or near death (known as “Track 2 MAID”).

 On November 18, 2020, CLF submitted a detailed brief to the Standing Senate Committee on Legal and Constitutional Affairs in relation to Bill C-7, in English and French.